What Is a Prospect vs. a Lead?

-Like many industries, business has its own language and terms.
-Several are used interchangeably, even though they don't actually mean the same thing.
-This is the case with the terms "prospect" and "lead."
+Like many industries or occupations, the business sales field has many words unique to its own language and use.
+As can be seen in many fields, terms will often be used interchangeably, even though they don't actually mean the same thing.
+This is the case with the business sales terms "prospect" and "lead."

 A prospect is a potential customer that has been qualified as fitting certain criteria.
 In most cases, a prospect: